RealOrangeOne/ansible-ssh-bastion/README.md

 # Ansible SSH Config
 Ansible playbook to setup an SSH bastion server and clients.

+## Security Features

+Much of the security hardening work comes from https://joscor.com/blog/hardening-openssh-server-ubuntu-14-04/.

+- Non-standard SSH port for bastion
+- Require key and password for bastion connections
+- 5 minute connection timeout
+- Login within 30 seconds of initial connection
+- Disable SSHv1
+- Separate key for connection to bastion and further hosts

 ## Usage

 1. Modify the values in `vars.yml` to match your requirements: